nova0821/iotjs-wiki/Inside-IoT.js.md

 This is because it need to prevent the callback function from being reclaimed by GC until finish handling the result.
 As `HandleWrap` just hand over the managing lifecycle to Javascript engine without increasing reference count, we could not guarantee liveness of the callback function object if we use `HandleWrap`.

-On the other hand, `ReqWrap` manages the reference count for callback function by itself - increasing reference count for the callback function when it is being created and decreasing reference count when it is being freed that guarantees the liveness of callback function during request processing.
+On the other hand, `ReqWrap` manages the reference count for callback function by itself - increasing reference count for the callback function when it is being created and decreasing when it is being freed guaranteeing the liveness of callback function during request processing.
 Also the function will be collected by GC when it need to be.

 ***